I Need to Know (Marc Anthony song): Background

 News that Marc Anthony was recording an English-language album began in 1996 when RMM executive Ralph Mercado mentioned the possibility following a joint-venture between RMM (Anthony's former record label) and MCA Records.
 Anthony said that he would not record in English until he felt he was ready to do so.
 After the release of his third studio album Contra la Corriente in 1997, disputes over business practices arose between him and Mercado.
 Anthony suspected that he was not receiving full payment from his record label for his recordings.
 Mercado would not allow Anthony to leave the record label because his contract committed Anthony to record four more albums for RMM.

 Columbia Records executive Tommy Mottola had approached Anthony to sign a contract with the company to record an album in English during the peak period of Latin artists crossing over the Anglophone market.
 Nonetheless, his contract with RMM denied Anthony the right to perform in Spanish for Columbia Records.
 This resulted in a lawsuit against Mercado because Anthony did not want to work under him anymore.
 As part of the settlement, RMM Records retained the rights to his earlier albums and to release a greatest hits collection from them while Anthony no longer had any obligations to RMM.
+They released the compilation Desde un Principio: From the Beginning in 1999.

-After being signed to Columbia Records, Mottola hired Cory Rooney, Rodney "Darkchild" Jerkins, and Walter Afanasieff to produce Anthony's next album.
+After being signed to Columbia Records, Mottola hired Cory Rooney, Rodney "Darkchild" Jerkins, and Walter Afanasieff to produce Anthony's next album, entitled Marc Anthony.
 Anthony co-wrote most of tracks on it with them.
 He described it as his most personal album to date and rebuffed the idea of being another Latin artist to cross over to the Anglophone market because he had already recorded an English-language album titled When the Night is Over (1991).
 "I Need to Know" was released in the United States on August 16, 1999, as the album's lead single.